-On the morning of our Similan speedboat tour we were picked up from our hotel on time and taken in a jazzy air conditioned mini bus to the pier just to the south of Khao Lak Beach.
+On the morning of our Similan speedboat tour we were picked up from our hotel on time and taken in an air conditioned mini bus to the pier just to the south of Khao Lak Beach.

 Once at the pier we were introduced and welcomed by the crew and provided with juice, water, tea and coffee and everyone was offered sea sickness tablets.

-We tried on or snorkeling gear, to make sure it was a good fit and listened to a safety brief from the crew of Fantastic Similan Travel before boarding the boat.
+We tried on or snorkeling gear, to make sure it was a good fit and listened to a safety brief from the crew before boarding the boat.